w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses WebAssembly ([Wasm](./learn-wasm.md)) as a "meta-protocol".

-Parachains have the option of using [cross-consensus messaging](learn-xcm.md) to communicate with one another and facilitate inter-chain reactions.
+Parachains have the option of using [cross-consensus messaging (XCM)](learn-xcm.md) to communicate with one another and facilitate inter-chain reactions.
+It is also possible to utilize XCM on Ethereum, as it is merely a format for describing state transitions on a particular network.

 ## Architectural Differences: Polkadot and Ethereum